 Wayman Tisdale was born on June 9, 1964, to parents Louis and Deborah Tisdale.
 While growing up in Tulsa as the youngest of six children, Wayman was encouraged to explore his musical talents by his father, the late Rev. Louis Tisdale.
 In fact, Wayman’s father, who served as pastor of Tulsa’s Friendship Baptist Church for over 20 years, introduced his children to the church choir and even bought each of his three sons a Mickey Mouse guitar to practice their budding musical talents.
 While Wayman’s brothers were more interested in using the guitars as paddles and baseball bats, Wayman slowly started teaching himself to play guitar and bass.

+He studied the bass players in the church band, watching how their fingers moved as they played.
+While Wayman Tisdale never took formal music lessons or learned to read sheet music, his natural talent quickly became apparent and he eventually joined the church band, merging his sound with the bass players that he referred to as “the coolest cats.”
 Despite his passion for bass guitar, a 24-inch growth spurt during Wayman’s junior high school years at Tulsa’s George Washington Carver Middle School put him on the path to future basketball fame.
 He dunked his first basketball in the eighth grade and carried his success to Booker T. Washington High School, where he became a star basketball player.
 After graduating in 1982 and wading through hundreds of college scholarship offers, Wayman chose to stay close to home, attending the University of Oklahoma in Norman.